yoshi-roberts/dev-container/README.md

 ### About

-This is my development environment inside a docker container.<br>
+My development environment inside a docker container.<br>
-This allows you to not clutter your host system with project dependencies and tools.<br>
+This allows me to not clutter my host system with project dependencies and tools.<br>

 ### Included

 These are some of the included tools:

 - go
+- gcc
+- git
+- lua
+- npm
 - node
-- npm
+- java
-- zig
+- make
-- gcc
+- cmake
 - python
-- lua
-- git
 - neovim

 The shell is [zsh](https://en.wikipedia.org/wiki/Z_shell)<br>

-> These are just the tools I use.
-You can add whatever you like.

 ### Using